 Frequent flyer programs are one of those things that, like cell phone plans, can seem difficult to decipher at first glance.
 And as a student traveler, you might think frequent flyer programs aren't worth the trouble since they seem targeted to stodgy suits in business class who rack up the miles on their way to and from Embassy Suites hotels.
-Not so -- frequent flyer programs are for student travelers, too: in fact, you'd be amazed how many miles you can rack up in a short time with the way you travel; one study abroad trip can set you up for easy free tickets for a couple more jaunts.
+Not so!
+Frequent flyer programs are for student travelers, too: in fact, you'd be amazed how many miles you can rack up in a short time with the way you travel; one study abroad trip can set you up for easy free tickets for a couple more jaunts.

-Just as a quick for-instance, you need to have flown 20,000 miles on American to get a free roundtrip ticket to a destination in the USA, Canada, the Caribbean and Mexico.
+Just as a quick for-instance, you need to have flown 20,000 miles on American to get a free roundtrip ticket to a destination in the USA, Canada, the Caribbean, and Mexico.
 A flight to Hanoi, one of the jumping off places for the backpacker trail in Southeast Asia, gives you about 15,300 miles.
-Fly home at Christmas just once (for example, Los Angeles to Boston is 5200 miles) and you've got a free ticket on American's frequent flyer program.
+Fly home at Christmas just once (for example, Los Angeles to Boston is 5200 miles), and you've got a free ticket on American's frequent flyer program.

 On top of that, you probably already know that credit cards offer a tremendous amount of miles as sign-up bonuses for using their cards.
 You'll be able to score 20,000 miles or more on some cards, and often the only stipulation is that you spend a thousand dollars on something within your first month.
 Save opening one for when you need to buy a new laptop or make a big purchase, and you'll get free flights as a bonus for spending that cash.

+You can also get frequent flyer miles through hundreds of partner programs -- rental cars, hotels, restaurants, and more -- and that does become complicated.
 The true expert community on frequent flyer mileage programs is on a website called Flyer Talk, which has a ton of FAQ documents on the site for new travelers.
-As well, you can get lots of info about the various programs from our air travel expert right here on Trip Savvy
+As well, you can get lots of info about the various programs from our air travel expert right here on Trip Savvy.

-Student Travel Air Discounts and Deals
+Student Travel Discounts and Deals

 On top of getting free flights because you tend to travel long distances, you are also in a special class devoted to you: student travelers.
-Student travelers are defined as anyone under the age of 26 or a full-time, enrolled student at an accredited college.
+Student travelers are defined as anyone under the age of 26 or as a full-time, enrolled student at an accredited college.
 Student airfares exist just for this group.

-More Ways to Get Air Deals
+More Ways to Get Deals

 Those flights you need to get to track up the miles?
-They can be crazy cheap if you truly start paying attention to deals online.
+They can be crazy cheap if you're truly start in paying attention to deals online.
 For instance, "fat finger" fares happen (so called because they're the result of a typing error on some poor clerk's part), and you'll only be able to score these error fares if you're quick.

-Consoling yourself with the frequent flyer miles you'll earn helps ease the pain of paying (probably too much) for an airfare during the highest-priced travel days of the year, and if you've already been focusing on building up your mile balance, you may even be able to score your flight home for free!
+Certain times of year (the most popular ones) may mean you've got to fly, even when it's not the best time to go, for instance, during Thanksgiving and Christmas.
+Consoling yourself with the frequent flyer miles you'll earn helps ease the pain of paying (probably too much) for an airfare during the highest-priced travel days of the year.
+Plus, if you've already been focusing on building up your mile balance, you may even be able to score your flight home for free!